Questions? We have answers.

 Summary

-One of the key benefits of using an account grouping is that you can create organization-wide standards for the list of account codes that are being used within MindBridge.
-By creating a single master account grouping that contains every possible account code in use by your organization, you can in theory create a single account grouping for all of your users and analyses — and doing so can deliver major efficiency gains.
+One of the benefits of using an account grouping is that you can standardize the list of account codes that your organization uses within MindBridge.
+By creating a single master account grouping that contains every possible account code in use by your organization, your team can apply that account grouping to their engagements and analyses, which can deliver major efficiency gains.

 Key considerations

-Whether or not this is possible greatly depends on the level of account code standardization in place within your wider organization.
-If your organization has a master list of account codes that don't change from one analysis to the next, it is strongly recommended to ensure your account grouping in MindBridge contains every possible code taken from your system.
+The ability to create a single master account grouping greatly depends on the level of account code standardization in place within your wider organization.
+If your organization has a master list of account codes that don't change from one analysis to the next, it is strongly recommended to ensure that your account grouping in MindBridge contains every possible code taken from your system.

-Unfortunately, it is common that this level of standardization doesn't always exist, and you may find your organization allows a greater degree of customization to the list of account codes for each business being analyzed.
-If this is the case you may require multiple account groupings for multiple use cases.
-For example account groupings for "For Profit" businesses, "Not For Profit" businesses, "Charities", "Academies" etc. You may even require different account groupings on a per business, or per analysis basis.
+If this level of standardization isn't common in your organization, and/or your organization allows a degree of customization to the list of account codes used within different analyses, then you may require multiple account groupings for different use cases.
+For example account groupings for "For Profit" businesses, "Not-For-Profit" businesses, "Charities," "Academies," etc.

 Conclusion